 Sling TV’s Minis are interesting options for multilingual households or people learning foreign languages.
 Each Mini bundles TV stations from around the world by language.

 If you’re just getting started as a cord-cutter, be sure to take advantage of Sling TV’s promotional offers.
 In exchange for pre-paying the first few months of your service, Sling TV will give you a free or discounted streaming device.
+The list of promotions changes occasionally, so check the Sling website for the latest deals.

 Free Trial, Features and Channels